-This 1800 watt oven has seven functions from airfrying to toasting.
-Get more space on countertops but still have all the functions in this one oven.
-Uses little to no oil, with no deep frying required.
-Comes with baking pan, airfryer basket/rack, and oven rack.
+This 1,800-watt oven has 7 functions from air frying to toasting.
+Saves space on countertops but still offers several functions.
+Uses little to no oil, with no deep-frying required.
+Comes with baking pan, air fryer basket/rack, and oven rack.

 May have strong new smell; wash interior and pans prior to first use.

-Non-stick interior makes cleaning your oven easy and hassle-free.
+Nonstick interior makes cleaning easy and hassle-free.
 Digital controls with clock and timer make operation simple.
-Exact Heat sensor maintains precise oven temps, and the Always Even shade control ensure toast turns to selected shade.
+Exact Heat sensor maintains precise oven temps, and the Always Even shade control ensures toast turns to selected shade.

 Hard to remove grease from interior.
 Digital design with dial is cumbersome.

-Heating power of 1800 watts gives fast heat-up, precise temperature, and perfect results every time.
+Heating power of 1,800 watts provides fast heat-up, precise temperature, and perfect results every time.
 Updated control panel with internal light.
-Includes two wire racks, broiler pan, and pizza stone.
+Includes 2 wire racks, broiler pan, and pizza stone.

 Button labels could rub off over time and/or extended use.

-Only has one rack which might make it difficult for those wanting to cook multiple things at once.
+Only has 1 rack, which might make it difficult for those wanting to cook multiple things at once.

-This oven is compact and won’t take up too much precious counter space.
-It has a non-stick and stainless steel interior that makes it easy to clean to keep it looking slick.
+This model is compact and won’t take up too much precious counter space.
+It has a nonstick and stainless steel interior that makes it easy to clean and keeps it looking slick.

 Does not have a timer.
 The outside of the oven may get very hot.